Early election takeaways: It's called history for a reason

 WASHINGTON (AP) — American elections occasionally provide a moment of national unity.
 This is not one of them.

-The 2022 midterms, which decide the balance of power in Congress, have been bitter, fractious and expensive in the billions.
-Even the very notion of democracy and the civil ritual of voting was under attack.
+The 2022 midterms, deciding the balance of power in Congress, have been bitter, fractious and expensive in the billions.
+Even the very notion of democracy and the civil ritual of voting were under attack.

 President Joe Biden, presiding over narrow Democratic control of Washington, has seen his approval ratings buffeted by soaring inflation, fears about crime and lingering effects of the pandemic.